toskumar/blog/Keystore.md

 # Keystore

 A keystore is a repository where private keys, certificates and symmetric keys can be stored.
+[KeyStore Explorer](https://keystore-explorer.org/) is an open source GUI replacement for the Java command-line utilities keytool and jarsigner.

 ## How to create a self-signed certificate using java keytool